You are here: Urology Textbook > Kidneys > Ask-Upmark kidney

 Definition of the Ask-Upmark Kidney

-The Ask-Upmark kidney is a segmental hypoplasia of the kidney, which is most often caused by vesicoureteral reflux (VUR).
+The Ask-Upmark kidney is a segmental hypoplasia of the kidney often caused by vesicoureteral reflux (VUR).

 Signs and Symptoms of the Ask-Upmark Kidney